East Chapel Hill High School: Athletics

 Athletic programs make up a large part of student life at East, and East's teams have been highly competitive and successful every year since the school's inception in 1996.
 East fields teams in sports across the board.
 Fall sports include: football, men's soccer, women's tennis, field hockey, volleyball, cheerleading, women's golf, and men's and women's cross country.
 Winter sports include: men's and women's swimming and diving, men's and women's basketball, wrestling, cheerleading, and men's and women's indoor track and field.
 Spring sports include men's tennis, baseball, softball, men's and women's track and field, men's golf, women's soccer, and men's and women's lacrosse.

 East's women's tennis team won seven consecutive 3A state championships from 1998 to 2004.
 In 2005, Sports Illustrated named East Chapel Hill the best sports high school in North Carolina.
 In the spring of 2008, the men's tennis team won the 4A state championships.
 The women's lacrosse program has won four state championships in six appearances since the program's inception, including three consecutive titles from 2002 to 2004; the most recent state title was won in 2013.
-In the fall of 2015, the field hockey team won the NCFHA State Championship for the eighth year in a row but finished fourth in their 2016 season losing to rival Chapel Hill High School.
-The East men's lacrosse program has also won 2 state championships and was runner up three times in the past ten years.
+In the fall of 2015, the field hockey team won the NCFHA State Championship for the eighth year in a row but finished fourth in their 2016 season, losing to rival Chapel Hill High School.
+The East men's lacrosse program has also won 2 state championships and was runner-up three times in the past ten years.

 The mascot is the Wildcat, in keeping with the school system's theme of big cats for high school mascots.

 The school has a rivalry with the nearby Chapel Hill High School.

 Alumni association

-Proposals for the creation of an alumni association for East began in fall of 2007.
+Proposals for the creation of an alumni association for East began in the fall of 2007.
 These efforts took off in 2009 with the drafting of organizational bylaws, the creation of a Board of Directors, and the launching of their website.

 Hostage crisis

-On April 24, 2006, eighteen-year-old student W. B. Foster held teacher Lisa Kukla and a student hostage with a shotgun, a hunting knife, and a pistol in the schools "Lower Quad C" hall in what is now Ms. Burek's room.
+On April 24, 2006, eighteen-year-old student W. B. Foster held teacher Lisa Kukla and a student hostage with a shotgun, a hunting knife, and a pistol in the school's "Lower Quad C" hall.
 After more than an hour, Lisa Kukla was able to talk Foster out of harming her or the student.
 Instead, Foster fired a shot through the window and fled, but was later turned in to the police.
 It's unknown why Foster held those two hostage, since he was never taught by Kukla, and didn't seem to know the student.
-In June 2007, Foster was sentenced to five years of probation, because his attorneys said he had schizophrenia.
+In June 2007, Foster was sentenced to five years of probation because his attorneys said he had schizophrenia.